 "We've got a professional in a situation lacking confidence but feeling embarrassed to get help.
 Now while that person had an obligation to speak up for her own professional obligation we also need an environment where it's easy to speak up, where it's expected to speak up and to reach out and to talk."

 The DHB says services have since improved.

-Next story in National: PM may be forced to talk water with Maori Council leader
+Next story in New Zealand: PM may be forced to talk water with Maori Council leader

 Copyright © 2013, Radio New Zealand